AiYinZiLeGong/PUBG-Radar/README.md

 Using [maven](https://maven.apache.org/)

 # Note
-You need to modify the code before playing game.
+You need to modify the code before playing game, or you will be banned by BE.